elec-e8408-mini-project-2025/project-documentation/README.md

 - The TWatch has a touchscreen that works as the user interface
 - The RPi has a monitor, mouse and keyboard setup that works as a user interface
 - The interface between the RPi and TWatch is a Bluetooth connection
+- the both system components might handle multiple different tasks from multiple interfaces which MUST be scheduled accordingly so other requirements are met.

 ### User interfaces